smart-data-models/dataModel.Transportation/RestrictedTrafficArea/doc/spec_ES.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     specialRestrictions:
-      description: 'Individual vehicle type not allowed to cross the restricted traffic area in a specific time slot.'
+      description: Individual vehicle type not allowed to cross the restricted traffic area in a specific time slot
       items:
-        anyOf: *restrictedtrafficarea_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Relationship
     type:
-      description: 'NGSI Entity type.
-It has to be RestrictedTrafficArea'
+      description: NGSI Entity type.
+It has to be RestrictedTrafficArea
       enum:
         - RestrictedTrafficArea
       type: string
       x-ngsi:
         type: Property
     validityEndDate:
-      description: 'The date at which the restriction is dismissed.'
+      description: The date at which the restriction is dismissed
       format: date-time
       type: string
       x-ngsi:
         type: Property
     validityStartDate:
-      description: 'The date from which the restriction is applied.'
+      description: The date from which the restriction is applied
       format: date-time
       type: string
       x-ngsi: